meditationstuff/protocol_1/narrative_writing_bib.md

 <!-- -->

 * Ireland, Ken.
 The sequential dynamics of narrative: Energies at the margins of fiction.
 Fairleigh Dickinson Univ Press, 2001.
 	* Alkon, Paul K. Defoe and fictional time.
 University of Georgia Press, 2010.
 	* Caracciolo, Marco.
 "Tell-tale rhythms: Embodiment and narrative discourse."
 Storyworlds: A Journal of Narrative Studies 6.2 (2014): 49-73.
 	* Martinec, Radan.
 "Rhythmic hierarchy in monologue and dialogue."
 Functions of language 9.1 (2002): 39-59.
 	* Auer, Peter, Elizabeth Couper-Kuhlen, and Frank Muller.
 Language in time: The rhythm and tempo of spoken interaction.
 Oxford University Press, 1999.
 	* Maszerowska, Anna, Anna Matamala, and Pilar Orero, eds.
 Audio description: New perspectives illustrated.
 Vol. 112.
 John Benjamins Publishing Company, 2014.
 	* Sternberg, Meir.
 Expositional modes and temporal ordering in fiction.
 Indiana University Press, 1993.
 	* Segal, Eyal.
 "Narrative Beginnings: Relations between First Full-Fledged Scenes and the Beginning of the Main Action."
 Narrative 32.1 (2024): 1-20.
+	* Gingrich, Brian.
+The pace of fiction: Narrative movement and the novel.
+Oxford University Press, 2021.

 <!-- -->